How to fit an outside tap

 Materials

-There are some decent outside tap kits you can buy, but you should try to avoid using a flexible hose when fitting an outside tap.
+There are some decent outdoor tap kits you can buy, but you should try to avoid using a flexible hose when fitting garden taps.

-The brass bib taps are the best outside taps and come with check valves built-in on some.
+Brass bib taps are the best outside taps and some come with check valves built-in.

 Outside tap fitted